4.1 WHAT IS A SPOTIFY PLAYLIST?

 Yes, landing on one of the hundreds of Spotify playlists is a great way to reach millions of listeners — but how to start?
 As we mentioned, above, you can only submit one track per release for consideration.
 Also, remember that you can’t submit previously released tracks (unless they are new audio files with new ISRCs) or tracks from compilations.

 Once your distributor has uploaded your music to Spotify, you’ll see it in the “Upcoming” tab in the music section on your Spotify for Artists profile.
-From there, you can submit the track to Spotify Editors at least two weeks before it gets released.
+From there, you can submit the track to Spotify Editors at least one week before it gets released.
+If you submit your music to Spotify Editors less than 7 days before your release date, it will not be considered for playlists.
 Be sure to give them as much detail about the sound and mood of your song.
 They’ll then listen to your track and decide which list (if any) to put it on.
-Please note that it can take your distributor up to two weeks to upload your release to Spotify — so be sure to calculate this into your planning.

 What do the editors take into consideration?
 First, it has to match the genre and the sound of their playlist.
 Second, if you’ve been featured on this list before, then it’s likely you’ll be featured again.
 If you’ve been added to a lot of unofficial playlists, have a lot of followers, or lots of fans have pre-saved the track, you’re more likely to get considered.
 It also doesn’t hurt to have several upcoming releases in the pipeline.
 It shows Spotify that something big is coming.